Solid-state battery: Interfacial instability

-The interfacial instability of the electrode-electrolyte has always been a serious problem in solid state batteries.
-After solid state electrolyte contacts with electrode, the chemical and/or electrochemical side reactions at the interface usually produce a passivated interface, which impedes the diffusion of Li+ across the electrode-SSE interface.
+The interfacial instability of the electrode-electrolyte has always been a serious problem in solid-state batteries.
+After solid-state electrolyte contacts with the electrode, the chemical and/or electrochemical side reactions at the interface usually produce a passivated interface, which impedes the diffusion of Li+ across the electrode-SSE interface.
 Upon high-voltage cycling, some SSEs may undergo oxidative degradation.